 Women with PCOS are more likely to give birth to a baby with Autism, due to higher than normal levels of testosterone during pregnancy.
 These high levels of testosterone cause a decrease in levels of oxytocin, which is also attributed to repetitive and anti-social traits of Autism.

-One part of treatment for PCOS in both western and Chinese medicine is to reduce weight.
+One part of treatment for PCOS in both western and traditional Chinese medicine is to reduce weight.
 This is achieved through a good diet and regular exercise in both medical paradigms.
 Metformin is usually prescribed to reduce insulin levels although recent large research studies have failed to show any benefit.
 Clomid is also prescribed to try and induce ovulation.
-Recent research has shown that combining clomid with Chinese herbs significantly improves PCOS.
-If this fails, laser surgery (laparoscopic ovarian drilling) or heat therapy is sometimes used.
-In women who are not trying to conceive, oral contraceptives are prescribed to reduce LH levels and therefore testosterone.
-Unfortunately, long-term use of oral contraceptives can cause infertility.
-It is therefore ideal to loose weight before medication is prescribed.

 Women with PCOS can still try IVF but the protocol will be different than normal.
 Lower doses of FSH drugs are used to prevent multi follicle growth.
 It’s ideal to have 1 or 2 mature follicles and no more.
 If after taking the stimulation drugs there are 3 or more follicles, some IVF clinics will cancel the cycle because there is a considerable increased risk of developing ovarian hyperstimulation syndrome (OHSS).
 This is caused by there being large amounts of testosterone circulating which reacts with the FSH fertility drugs causing an excessive amount of oestrogen.
 This excessive amount of oestrogen then leads to OHSS.
 IVM is often a better option than IVF as there is less chance of being hyperstimulated.

-In Chinese medicine, issues to do with the digestive system in women will be looked at and treated.
-Most women with PCOS will have dampness with some heat and stasis.
-Apart from reducing the intake of damp and heat causing foods, a Chinese medicine doctor can boost the spleen and kidney’s function of transforming dampness inside the body.
-Acupuncture can help regulate blood flow, water metabolism and improve digestive function.
-Research has shown that acupuncture helps to regulate insulin levels, thereby regulating testosterone and PCOS.
+Evidence base research has shown that acupuncture is an effective treatment to regulate insulin levels, thereby regulating testosterone and PCOS.
 Using Chinese herbs in conjunction with acupuncture is more effective at reducing dampness and stasis.
 I prescribe a very effective formula for treating this condition.
 Chinese herbs that reduce damp and stasis are used with others to help invigorate the uterus, whilst biotin in food or supplements helps to regulate insulin levels.
 B complex vitamins such as myo-inositol, can help egg maturation in women with PCOS.